One-shot acceleration of transient PDE solvers via online-learned preconditioners: Related work

 \section{Related work}

-Our contribution may be viewed as an empirical demonstration of the theoretical study by \citet{khodak2024learning} of online-learned preconditioners; we implement their methodology in a widely used numerical software to show the approach's practical utility and broad applicability beyond toy settings.
-Prior to that work, the underlying idea of using adversarial bandit learners to do online algorithm configuration was studied by \citet{gagliolo2006learning} and \citet{gagliolo2011algorithm}, albeit mainly in the context of combinatorial optimization.
+Our contribution builds upon the theoretical study by \citet{khodak2024learning} of online-learned preconditioners.
+On a technical level, we consider multiple different learning procedures from the bandit literature and settle on a different, variance-reduced estimation technique~\citep{zimmert2021tsallis} to approximate solver costs that leads to improved empirical performance.
+Furthermore, we implement our approach in a widely used numerical software, demonstrating the paradigm's practical utility and broad applicability beyond toy settings.
+Prior to that work, the underlying idea of using adversarial bandit learners to do online algorithm configuration was studied by \citet{gagliolo2006learning,gagliolo2011algorithm}, albeit mainly in the context of combinatorial optimization.\looseness-1

 Within numerical simulation, \citet{pawar2021distributed} and \citet{geise2023learning} studied the use of online learning---specifically deep reinforcement learning~(RL)---for configuring transient PDE solvers, with the latter also focusing specifically on OpenFOAM.
 Their approaches involved pretraining RL agents on thousands of simulations, which is expensive and potentially non-transferable to different simulation settings.
 Similar pretraining of {\em static} preconditioners for conjugate gradient was also studied by \citet{li2023learning} and \citet{kopani2025deeponet}.
 In contrast to these studies, we use a one-shot approach in which only the data from the simulation at hand is used to accelerate it.
+Aside from \citet{khodak2024learning}, the most closely related work is that of \citet{mishra2024online}, who used online Bayesian optimization to tune polynomial multigrid cycles during a fluid simulation.
+Our approach differs in the numerical subroutine it targets and in its learning methodology, favoring a bandit approach that is explicitly robust to the non-stationary cost sequences found in numerical simulations, a property that does not typically hold for Bayesian methods.
 We are aware of one other effort at such {\em within-simulation} learning, by \citet{sirignano2023dynamic}, who use online gradient descent to learn a turbulence closure model.
 This approach can reduce the number of mesh points required for accurate simulation, but its correctness is not guaranteed and costly to verify, requiring a comparison of the steady-state statistics to those of a fully resolved simulation.
-In contrast, our approach accelerates learning-free simulation at the same resolution while inheriting its correctness guarantees across the entire transient trajectory.
+In contrast, our approach accelerates learning-free simulation at the same resolution while inheriting its correctness guarantees across the entire transient trajectory.\looseness-1

 Beyond learning, the acceleration of linear solvers across sequences of related instances has also seen significant study within the scientific computing community~\citep{anzt2016updating,austin2021initial,bellavia2011efficient,bergamaschi2020survey,bertaccini2004efficient,giraud2007incremental,giraud2022block,soodhalter2014krylov,tebbens2007efficient,elbouyahyaoui2021restarted,guido2024subspace}.
 A method like PCGBandit is orthogonal to these approaches and makes limited assumptions on the underlying sequence of systems, so their combined use can potentially result in compounded improvements.